-It is believed that a commitment to cooperation and partnership is essential to the success of community based care in Brevard.
-With that perspective in mind, the Brevard Family Partnership Contracts Manager and/or Quality Assurance Manager shall meet with the DCF Contract Manager and/or Quality Assurance staff to assure a seamless program that meets all reporting requirements while providing essential data to assist in the development of policy and procedure and in decision-making.
-Brevard Family Partnership will also communicate the results of any QA audits or reports to the DCF Contract Manager on a regular basis to assure that information continues to flow seamlessly between both organizations.
+Acommitment to cooperation and partnership is essential to the success of community-based care in Brevard.
+With that perspective in mind, the Brevard Family Partnership Contracts Manager and/or Quality Assurance Director shall meet with the DCF Contract Manager and/or Quality Assurance staff to assure a seamless program that meets all reporting requirements while providing essential data to assist in the development of policy and procedure and in decision-making.
+Brevard Family Partnership also communicates the results of any QA audits or reports to the DCF Contract Manager on a regular basis to assure that information continues to flow seamlessly between both organizations.